VAT/ Duty Fraud

 - Making false statements or providing false documents.

 It is also possible for confiscation orders to be made under The Proceeds of Crime Act.
-The sentence surrounding VAT fraud could range from a suspended sentence to a 15-year custodial sentence.
+The sentence surrounding this fraud could range from a suspended sentence to a 15-year custodial sentence.